chesslogic/chessv/README.md

 Bugs:

-No bugs currently reproducible.
+ - Generation fails due to lack of items in item pool for goal.
+(Should be fixed in existing commits, but not released at time of writing.)
+ - Engine Elo reduction item is incorrectly named.
+(It's a person's name, not an acronym.)
+ - Draw by repetition happens in 2 moves, not 3.
+(Honestly, I think this is a problem in the base ChessV client.
+If true, I'm inclined to believe that fixing it would be quite difficult.)

 Locations:

  - "Discovered Attack" where a piece which was not under attack becomes under attack but not by the piece you moved
  - "Pin" and "Skewer" where a piece would be under attack if not for another piece on the same side.
 If the higher value piece is attacked, it's a skewer, otheerwise it's a pin
+ - A location for which one performs the French move

-Randomizer options:
+Randomizer options and features:

+ - Simplified Fairy Pieces option: only standard Chess pieces / all fairy armies / customize armies.
+The last option would lead to the current behaviour.
+This is only necessary because OptionSets don't show up on the settings menu on the Archipelago website, unless you navigate to the advanced Weighted Settings page.
- - Progressive Goal.
+ - Progressive Goal option.
 Your enemy's pieces are also scattered across the multiworld!
 (The current design can make progression too easy.)
- - Non-Progressive Material.
+ - Non-Progressive Material option.
 Pieces will not be selected progressively from a set, but instead placed with specific names in your world.
 This means you would find a Bishop or Cleric rather than a Progressive Minor Piece or Progressive Major Piece.
 (They are unlikely to come with pre-determined locations.)

-Features:
+ - Internal "difficulty" acknowledgement in the sphere generation based on certain settings.
+(Mixed pawns makes not only your pawn items much weaker, but also your pieces which must navigate past them.
+Likewise, Stable positions are easier to study but can leave the player stuck with an awkward layout.)

+Client features:

+ - The word "CHECK" in large red text if a King the player controls is threatened.
  - Reconnect or warn user of disconnect when the computer goes to sleep.
+ - Maybe it's possible to change the seed?
+I think you can modify slot data during a game... this would be another alternative to the "Stable Stuck" seed problem where a player must play out a weak position.